 9. Variation Variation Changes within a population.
-Caused by mutation Genetic variation Changes due to inheriting different alleles of genes Environmental variation Changes due to the effect the environment has

-10. Evolution Evolution The change in the inherited characteristics of a population due to natural selection.
-May result in a new species Natural selection The process where the organism best adapted to the environment survives and passes on their characteristics Species A group of organisms with similar features which can breed to make fertile offspring Stages of evolution 1.
+Caused by mutation Genetic variation Changes due to inheriting different alleles of genes Environmental variation on Changes due to the effect the environment has 10.
+Evolution Evolution рори change in the inherited characteristics of a ulation due to natural selection.
+May result in w species Natural selection to th process where the organism best adapted e environment survives and passes on their acteristics Species A group of organisms with similar features which can breed to make fertile offspring Stages of evolution 1.
 Population shows variation due to their genes 2.
 Environment changes 3.
 Some individuals are best adapted and live longer 4.
 These can breed and produce more offspring 5.
 Over a long period of time the offspring dominate the population